 Sure, you won’t need any entertainment while you’re riding, but you will for when you’re spending your evenings in your hotel or campsite.
 This is where your smartphone really shines as it’s packed with a plethora of options, including music, movies, books, and podcasts.
 Provided you can get an internet signal, apps like Netflix and Spotify are great for streaming content that you probably won’t be able to get on your hotel’s television.

-The mobile gaming experience has also come on leaps and bounds over the last few years and the variety and quality of smartphone games have increased dramatically.
+The mobile gaming experience has also come on leaps and bounds over the last few years, particularly games that pay you real money.
+The variety and quality of smartphone games have increased dramatically.
 In addition to the hundreds of thousands of casual titles like Angry Birds and Farmville, AAA brands like Call of Duty, Forza, and Fortnite have also made it onto iOS and Android.

 Online casinos are also a popular option thanks to their extensive selection of options, including multiple variants of classic table games and thousands of video slots.
 Innovation in slot gaming has led to the creation of the unique Megaways mechanic which varies the number and order of symbols on each reel to increase the number of paylines which adds variety and excitement to these games.